Stone (British band): 2015–2018: The Bohos

 Fin Power and Elliot Gill started off as members of the band The Bohos, which formed in late 2015 and began releasing music in 2017 with bassist Ian Grant and drummer Jack Danily, supporting DMA's on tour.
 Drummer Alex Smith, whom Power knew from sixth form, replaced Danily in 2018.
 The Bohos changed their image often.
+As The Bohos they were affiliated with Jacaranda Records, who signed them in a collaborative agreement with their former label Anvil Records.

 2019–2023: Rebranding to STONE

 Despite a strong formative start, upon entering their twenties with a clearer sense of identity, Power and Gill felt a rebrand was necessary, forming Stone in 2019 and joining Creation Management.
 The name Stone alludes to Power's mother's maiden name and Jewish heritage.
 Smith knew bassist Sarah Surrage from university, who joined the band at the start of 2020.
 Later that year, they released their first singles under the new moniker "Leave It Out" and "Keep Running".
 This was followed by the singles "Fuse" and "Let's Dance to the Real Thing" in 2021, the latter of which debuted on BBC Radio 6.
 Stone performed at Reading and Leeds that summer, after which Stone were invited to support Yungblud on tour.
 The band also appeared at the Isle of Wight Festival, Liverpool Sound City, on the Leeds BBC Introducing stage, and had joint gigs with The Blinders and Buzzard Buzzard Buzzard.

 At the start of 2022, Stone were included in the NME 100 list for the year.
 After the release of their fifth single "Stupid", Stone had their first headline tour dates in May 2022, with support from Headshrinkers and Seb Lowe.
 They also had gigs with The Reytons, Eli Smart for BBC Introducing, among others.

 In July 2022 on the day they supported Sam Fender's Finsbury Park concert and released the single "Waste", Stone signed with Polydor Records, under Universal Music Group.
 In August, Stone performed at Louis Tomlinson's 2022 Away From Home Festival in Spain returned to Reading & Leeds on the Festival Republic Stage the same weekend, and made an appearance at Boardmasters Festival.
 Later in the year, they opened for Inhaler and The Wombats on tour.
 Through Polydor, Stone released their debut EP punkadonk in November 2022, as well as the single "Money (Hope Ain't Gone)" in the lead up to its release.

 In early 2023, Stone supported The Kooks and released the singles "I Let Go" and "Left Right Forward" ahead of their UK headline tour.
 In the summer, the band featured at the Victorious Festival and Mad Cool.
 This was followed by Stone's second EP punkadonk2 in September 2023 along with the single "I Gotta Feeling".
 Stone reunited with DMA's to support their 2023 tour.
 Stone appeared on Dorks 2023 Hype List.